-“America still thinks it’s a young nation, I don’t think it is.
+“America still thinks it’s a young nation, but I don’t think it is.
 It should stop that.
 I think they’ve been young long enough.
 They should grow up.”

 —Marlene Dietrich—